 Each year, KTA celebrates the best Community Theatre produced in the Commonwealth.
-At the annual KTA State Theatre Conference, community theatres from across Kentucky gather to showcase their production work in front of their peers and a panel of adjudicators, compete for awards, take part in the exciting workshops, and participate in the SETC screening auditions.
+At the annual KTA State Theatre Conference, community theatres from across Kentucky gather to showcase their production work in front of their peers and a panel of adjudicators, compete for awards, and take part in exciting workshops.

 - Entrants may enter a one-act or a cutting of a larger work.
 They may also enter an original work.

 - Time guidelines are: 10 minutes to set up stage; 60 minutes acting time; 10 minutes to strike.
 This is strictly timed.
 Exceeding stated time limits shall be grounds for disqualification.

 - Entrants must present 4 copies of the script (no photocopies allowed, except in the case of original, unpublished works).